Soft Tissue Fillers for Rejuvenation

-Several injectable fillers have received FDA-approval for cosmetic use in the United States, each with unique properties capable of providing the results you desire.
+Filler Selection Several injectable fillers have received FDA-approval for cosmetic use in the United States, each with unique properties capable of providing the results you desire.
+Some fillers have properties that restore volume and achieve a lifting effect.
+Some fillers are designed to erase and smooth wrinkles or creases in the skin.
 Some fillers result in immediate volume restoration, while other fillers restore volume over time by stimulating natural collagen production.
 Some fillers are temporary, while others are permanent.
 Some fillers are composed of natural substances while others are composed of bio-compatible substances.
-An in-person consultation is advised for proper selection of the injectable filler to meet your individual needs.

 Below are the most common fillers used in the United States listed by ingredient.
 For specific details, please click on the link of each product:

-Hyaluronic acid (Juvederm Ultra & Ultra Plus, Restylane, Perlane)
+Hyaluronic acid (Juvederm Voluma, Juvederm Volbella, Juvederm Ultra & Ultra Plus, Restylane/Restylane Silk , Restylane Lyft , Belotero)

 Calcium hydroxyapatite (Radiesse)